 Lack of Physical Activity: Living a sedentary activity in which you do not get enough daily physical activity has been linked to high blood pressure.
 Being physically active strengthens your heart and circulatory system, allowing blood to be more easily pumped through your blood vessels.

-How to Improve Your Blood Pressure With the SANE Diet
+Improving Your Blood Pressure With the SANE Diet

-Here are the 4 SANE food groups that will want to eat every day to improve your blood pressure:
+Here are the 4 SANE food groups that you will want to eat every day to improve your blood pressure:

 Eating at least 10 servings per day of non-starchy vegetables is key to improving your blood pressure readings.
 Non-starchy vegetables contain high levels of antioxidants, fiber, vitamins, and minerals that support healthy blood pressure.
 In fact, non-starchy veggies are good sources of potassium, a mineral known to lower blood pressure.
 Be sure to include plenty of dark green, leafy vegetables, as they contain high levels of potassium.